Little by Little (Oasis song): Music video

 There are two versions of the music video, one being Noel Gallagher sitting on a doorstep singing and playing guitar as people (including Gem Archer) throw money to him.
 A small man (played by Robert Carlyle) mimes to Gallagher.
 It then shows Carlyle's character at a bus stop with Alan White and then grows to normal size and trips over but is helped up by Liam Gallagher.
 Carlyle's character is then last seen growing to giant size, walking into a forest and then into farmland.
 The alternate version shows the band playing in a concert at Finsbury Park in 2002.

+Live performances

+The first performance on the song was on 23 May, 2002, at Zepp Tokyo, Tokyo, Japan, and it quickly became a favourite for the band to play in concert.
+While it appeared irregularly following the Heathen Chemistry Tour before being dropped completely in 2005, it has been performed many times by Noel Gallagher's High Flying Birds, and is notable for being the only song from an album made by Oasis in the 2000s to be on their Live '25 setlist, all the others being from either the first three albums made in the 1990s (Definitely Maybe, (What's the Story) Morning Glory? and Be Here Now), or the 1998 compilation The Masterplan.